amazon-archives/ec2-spot-montecarlo-workshop/README.md

 9. Periodically check on the stack creation process in the CloudFormation Dashboard.
 Your stack should show status **CREATE\_COMPLETE** in roughly 10-15 minutes.
 In the Outputs tab, take note of the **Jupyter** and **Web Server** values; you will need these in the next two labs.

 	![CloudFormation Complete](images/cf-complete.png)

+</p></details>

-10. Click on the Output URLs for **Jupyter** and **Web Server**.
+10. Under the CloudFormation Outputs, click on the URLs for **Jupyter** and **Web Server**.
 Each should load a web page confirming that the environment has been deployed correctly.
 We have created a self-signed certificate for the Jupyter Notebook.
 You will see messages about an unsafe connection.
 It is safe to ignore these warnings and continue.
 The steps will differ depending on your browser.

 	Certificate Warning
 	![Certificate Warning](images/cert_warning.png)